Mdanishnadeem/Wildfire-Analysis/README.md

 Feel free to explore the notebooks for detailed information on each step of the wildfire analysis process.

+## Graphs

+The graphs folder contains several graphs produced from this analysis

 ## Dependencies

 Make sure to install the required dependencies before running the notebooks.
 You can typically find the necessary packages in a `requirements.txt` file or within the notebooks themselves.